 School should be informed by telephone, email or letter as soon as possible if a child is to be absent for attendance at a doctor, dentist or hospital appointment.
-Evidence of the appointment will be required.

 If a child becomes ill during school hours, we will contact parents as soon as possible.
 Parents must ensure that we have up to date details of home and work contact numbers, as well as an emergency contact person in case they are unavailable.